shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 DMR signals by their nature, because they are pulse transmissions, **will not** give accurate RSSI values.

-*The number in the top right of the display is for debugging purposes and is the number reported by the receiver hardware.*

 ### Radio Info

 Displays the current battery voltage and percentage, battery voltage history and radio temperature.